Variables

 - Count Badge: Header shows total number of variables

-- Drag to Canvas: Drag a variable onto the canvas to quickly create Get/Set nodes
+- Drag to Canvas: Drag a variable onto the canvas to create Get/Set nodes

 Local vs Global Variables